 This example describes how to build a crosstab based on the number of Defects by Status and Severity.
 Follow these steps:

 - Under Explore Data section, select Defects (qTest) to open Defect Data page.

-- Select the + Crosstab icon to start building the Crosstab.
+- The "Explore Defects (qTest)" page displays.
+Select the + Crosstab icon to start building the Crosstab.

 - Once done, select OK.

 - Optional: to view your Crosstab as a panel in the Dashboard Gallery, select the 9-box icon.
 Define your Panel Title and Panel Description.
 Select Done.